 \section{Simulation Details}

 In Section \ref{sec:results}, we discussed various simulation results for linear and non-linear decision rules.
 We give more details of these simulations here.

-We ran the simulations for three kinds of directed graphs: graphs sampled from the $G(n, p)$ model, graphs sampled from the $G(n, p)$ model with the additional constraint that an edge can exist between vertex $i$ and $j$ only if $|i - j| \leq k$ for some parameter $k$ (with the source vertex and the destination the vertex numbered 1 and $n$ respectively), and the grid graph. $G(n, p)$ model with the additional constraint ensures that the graph has long paths between the source and the destination.
-We generated a large number of instances with different values for $n$, $p$, $k$ and other parameters, with linear decision rule, and observed the desired convergence in all the simulated instances.
-Below, we describe the details of the parameter settings we considered.
+\paragraph{Graph families considered.} We ran the simulations for three kinds of directed graphs: graphs sampled from the $G(n, p)$ model, graphs sampled from the $G(n, p)$ model with the additional locality constraint that an edge can exist between vertex $i$ and $j$ only if $|i - j| \leq k$ for some parameter $k$ (with the source vertex and the destination the vertex numbered 1 and $n$ respectively), and the grid graph. $G(n, p)$ model with the additional constraint ensures that the graph has long paths between the source and the destination.
+We only considered instances where there was at least one path from the source to the destination.

 For the $G(n, p)$ model and its locally constrained version, we consider two kinds of graph families: one where an edge is allowed from $i$ to $j$ only if $i < j$ (resulting in a DAG), and the other where the edges can go both ways.
 We will use $G(n, p)$ and $G(n, p)$ local to denote the $G(n, p)$ graph and it's locally constrained version where edges can go both ways, and $G(n, p)$ DAG and $G(n, p)$ local DAG to denote their acyclic versions respectively.